xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 3 Using Bison.md

 > max(4+5,6+7)
 ```

-The function has two dummy arguments, x and y.
+The function has two dummy arguments, `x` and `y`.
 When the function is called, the evaluator does this:

-1. Evaluate the actual arguments, 4+5 and 6+7 in this case.
+1. Evaluate the actual arguments, `4+5` and `6+7` in this case.

 2. Save the current values of the dummy arguments and assign the values of the actual arguments to them.